 - Start saving early, - Make sure you have an investment plan in mind, and - Stick with it making adjustments to your plan if your circumstances change.

-Be sure to take advantage of this Plan and the TDA Plan today.
+Be sure to take advantage of the Plan today.
 It's a critical opportunity to invest in your future.